Reach Out Now: What Donors Need to Know

 Elected officials and their staffers all influence funding decisions.
 Many of them want to know how policy changes affect local organizations.

-This is true no matter what side of the fence they are on politically – they still want to know what’s happening in their district among their constituency and voters.
+No matter their political affiliation – they still want to know what’s changing on the ground in their district, affecting their constituency and voters.

-Even if your mission is one that may be targeted by the current round of federal funding cuts, be in touch.
-The local representatives still want to be informed.
+Even if current federal funding cuts threaten your mission, stay in touch.
+The local representatives still want you to keep them informed.

-A simple message works: “Would you like to hear more about how these funding cuts impact our work?”
+A brief message goes a long way: “Would you like to hear more about how these funding cuts impact our work?”

 You may be surprised by the response.